-Any student who believes he or she is being harassed, or who otherwise feels in need of advice or support, is encouraged to immediately see one of the following people:
+Any student believing he/she is being harassed, or otherwise feeling in need of advice or support, is encouraged to immediately see one of the following people:

-Vice President of Student Life
+- Vice President of Student Life

 - University Minister

 - Director of Baptist Student Ministries

 - Appropriate personnel in the Office of Human Resources

-Faculty, administrators, and staff who believe they are being harassed or feeling in need of advice are encouraged to see the University General Counsel or appropriate personnel in the Office of Human Resources as soon as possible, preferably within three work days.
+Faculty, administrators, and staff who believe they are being harassed or feeling in need of advice are encouraged to see the Director of Human Resources as soon as possible.

 Students are encouraged to seek assistance even if they are unsure that what they are experiencing is sexual harassment.
 Do not allow sexual harassment to jeopardize your rights and opportunities as a student here at Houston Baptist University for work or education.
 The University wants to work with students to attempt to resolve sexual harassment issues but cannot do so unless reports are received by the appropriate personnel listed above.

 Reprisals or retaliation towards any person for alleging sexual harassment or for filing a sexual harassment complaint or charge is illegal and a violation of University policy.
 Any person who retaliates against a complainant will be subject to disciplinary action up to and including, in the case of a student, expulsion, and in the case of an employee, termination of employment.
-Knowingly making false allegations of sexual harassment or providing evident with the knowledge that it is false is also a violation of University policy and will subject a person to disciplinary action up to and including expulsion or dismissal.
+Knowingly making false allegations of sexual harassment or providing evidence with the knowledge that it is false is also a violation of University policy and will subject a person to disciplinary action up to and including expulsion or dismissal.
 Those persons responsible for investigating and resolving complaints of sexual harassment will make reasonable efforts to protect the privacy of both the complainant and the respondent.
 All complaints of sexual harassment, investigation documents, and documents relative to the resolution of the complaint will remain confidential.
 In cases in which it is determined that sexual harassment occurred, the University will take appropriate action with or without concurrence from the complainant.